 8.1 Running to Correct Bases.

 8.1.1 Home Plate.
 Runners attempting to score must run through the home plate run through line (scoring line).
-Runners touching home plate, the strike mat or running through the batter’s box while the play is alive will be called out.
+Runners touching home plate or the strike mat while the play is alive will be called out.

 8.1.2 First Base.
 A courtesy runner from home running to first base shall be required to use the alternate first base.
 A runner touching the wrong base will be called out.
 This is automatic (not subject to an appeal).

 8.2 Reverse Directions.
 Runners going between first and second, second and third, or third and the commitment line may reverse direction only once in moving from one base to another if a play is being made on that runner.
+If a violation of this rule is observed by the opposing team and observed by the umpire, an out call will be made.
 A throwing action by a fielder is a play whether or not the throw is made (fake throw).
 If the ball is alive and becomes loose, a new play commences for the purpose of reversing direction.
 A runner from third base who crosses the commitment line must continue to the scoring line and may not return to third base.
 A violation of this rule results in a player being called out.